isovector/diff-loc/README.md

 Only locations and lengths are recorded, not the actual characters.

 ```
-let d :: Diff
+let d :: DiffR N
-    d = addReplace (mkReplace 1 1 2)  -- at location 1, replace "b" (length 1) with "pp" (length 2)
+    d = addReplace (Replace 1 1 2)  -- at location 1, replace "b" (length 1) with "pp" (length 2)
-      $ addReplace (mkReplace 3 2 0)  -- at location 3, replace "de" with ""
+      $ addReplace (Replace 3 2 0)  -- at location 3, replace "de" with ""
-      $ addReplace (mkReplace 7 0 2)  -- at location 7, replace "" with "zz"
+      $ addReplace (Replace 7 0 2)  -- at location 7, replace "" with "zz"
       $ emptyDiff
 ```

-The span `s` of `"fg"` in the first string starts at location 5 and has length 2.
+The span `s` of `"fg"` in the first string is an interval that starts at location 5 and has length 2.

 ```
-let s = mkSpan 5 2 :: Span
+let s = 5 :..
+2 :: Interval N
 ```

 Illustration of the span: